 Don't lose momentum on earning your degree: Make the summer break work for you by taking online courses at the University of Missouri–St. Louis.

 UMSL offers a robust catalog of online courses thoughtfully developed and taught by expert faculty and supported by our professional eLearning staff.
 Whether you're looking to get a step closer to your degree, earn transfer credit or just want to learn something new, we offer hundreds of summer courses to meet your needs.
 Our 4-, 8-, and 12-week sessions begin in May.
-To support our students and their families during this time, UMSL is waiving all online course fees for the summer term – a savings of $62.30 per credit hour.

 If you're currently enrolled as a student at UMSL, summer registration is a breeze.
 Students can register in myView.
 Note that your degree program may require you to meet with an academic advisor virtually prior to registering for classes.

 A visiting student is someone who is currently enrolled at another university, has completed at least one college semester, and plans to return to that university in the fall.
 Visiting students are not required to submit an application fee or transcripts.
 At the end of the session, students must request that their grades be reported by transcript to their respective schools.
 This option is only for undergraduate students and financial aid is not available.
 Visiting students may need to submit a transcript if a particular course requires proof of a pre-requisite.

 NOTE: Students at MU, UMKC and Missouri S&T do not need to apply...you can register for summer courses directly from your campus student portal.

 Students enrolled at other four-year universities or community colleges may transfer to UMSL during the summer semester.
 Applicants with 24 or more transferable, college credit hours at the time of application need only submit official transcripts from the universities where they have earned credit.
 Those with fewer than 24 hours will also need to submit high school transcripts reflecting composite ACT scores.